-Subcontractors and artisan contractors are professionals who are held to a very high and strict expectation of insurance requirements.
-These requirements are so strict because these types of professions are generally providing services which could put the client or their property at a risk for significant harm if the work is not completed properly and if the professional does not have the proper insurance coverage.
-In fact, in order for these professionals to begin work on a job site, they are required to show proof of insurance coverage before any work can be performed and before they are even allowed to be present on the job site.
-There are many different types of professional insurance coverages that these professionals should have.
+Subcontractors are skilled professionals who are held to a very high and strict expectation of insurance requirements.
+These requirements are so strict because these types of professions are generally providing services which could put the client or their property at a risk for significant harm if the work is not completed properly and if the subcontractor does not have the proper insurance coverage.
+In fact, in order for subcontractors to begin work on a job site, it is not uncommon for them to be required to show proof of insurance coverage before any work can be performed and before they are even allowed to be present on the job site.
+There are many different types of professional insurance coverages that subcontractors should have.

-At the most basic level of insurance coverage, all subcontractors and artisan contractors should carry general liability insurance.
-This is the most popular line of commercial insurance as it provides protection in the event that damage is caused to the property by the subcontractor or artisan contractor while they are performing their job duties.
+At the most basic level of insurance coverage, all subcontractors should carry general liability insurance.
+This is the most popular line of commercial insurance as it provides protection if damage is caused to the property by the subcontractor while they are performing their job duties.
 This damage can be something that is minor and recognizable immediately, such as scratching hardwood floors while moving appliances and equipment through the home, or something that is more severe and may not be caught until later on such as improper plumbing leading to mold in the home.
-It is important for subcontractors and artisan contractors to carry general liability insurance coverage of their own because the companies they are working for will typically have an exception included in their own general liability insurance coverage that will exclude the subcontractors and artisan contractors from the insurance coverage.
+It is important for subcontractors to carry general liability insurance coverage of their own because the companies they are working for typically have an exception in their own general liability insurance coverage that excludes the subcontractors.

-Subcontractors and artisan contractors must rely on their vehicle heavily to get them from one job site to another.
-Because those in the construction industry tend to drive significantly more than other industries, the probability of a work-related automobile accident occurring significantly increases as well.
-It is important for subcontractors and artisan contractors to make sure they have commercial automobile liability insurance coverage to cover the costs of any damages or injuries resulting from a work-related automobile accident, as these damages typically will not be covered by other lines of coverage such as health insurance or workers compensation insurance.
+It is important for subcontractors to make sure they have commercial automobile insurance coverage to cover the costs of any damages to their vehicle, supplies, and tools or injuries resulting from a work-related automobile accident, as these damages typically will not be covered by other lines of coverage such as personal auto insurance coverage.